100DaysOfCloud/100DaysOfCloudIdeas/README.md

 ```

-### We may edit your projects submissions in your Pull Request
+### We may edit your project submissions in your Pull Requests

 When you submit a Pull Request (PR) we may edit the following without notice: